strela-dev/strela/README.md

-# strela
+# Strela
-// TODO(user): Add simple overview of use/purpose

-## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+Use Strela to manage and create your own Minecraft server into your own Kubernetes cluster.
+Learn everything about Strela and integrate Strela into your Kubernetes cluster.

+For a detailed explanation and practical examples on how to use Strela, please visit our [Official documentation](https://docs.strela.dev).

-## Getting Started
+## Getting Started with this codebase

 ### Prerequisites
 - go version v1.21.0+